Spectroscopy and Decay Properties of Excited Charmonium States: Mass Spectrum of charmonia

 \subsection{Nonrelativistic potential model with screening effect}

-We adopt the nonrelativistic potential model with the screening effect to calculate charmonium mass and wave function~\cite{Li:2022bre,Gao:2024yvz,Li:2009zu}, which will be employed in the calculation of various decay processes and hadronic transition processes, among others.
+We adopt the nonrelativistic potential model with the screening effect to calculate charmonium {masses} and wave {functions}~\cite{Li:2022bre,Gao:2024yvz,Li:2009zu}, which will be employed in the calculation of various {decay and hadronic transition processes}, among others.

 The Hamiltonian corresponding to the potential model consists of a nonrelativistic kinetic term $H_{0}$ and a potential term $V$, which reads

 where